Preprocessing-of-Concrete-Image-for-SHM/Guideline-for-Pre-processing-Concrete-Surface-Images-for-Structural-Health-Monitoring-/README.md

 (b) Optimized image samples: 1,599 images (256×256) processed with Color Multi-Level Thresholding.

 (c) Annotation file: A JSON file in LabelMe format containing polygons, labels, and references for the 1,599 images.

+       (a) Original Image                 (b) Optimized Image Sample                                   (c) Labeling Sample

+3. Codes

+A step-by-step Google Colab notebook and modular Python scripts are provided for pre-processing.
+The pipeline includes 10 stages:

+1. Environment setup and required libraries installation

+2. Import libraries and mount Google Drive

+3. Routine pattern recognition methods

+4. Image preprocessing and augmentation functions

+5. Image denoising methods

+6. Dimensionality reduction methods

+7. Intra-image fusion methods

+8. Color content optimization methods

+9. Data reconstruction methods

+10. Assessment metrics and evaluation

+How to use:

+•	Update dependencies via requirements.txt

+•	Run Step 1 and Step 2 (environment setup)

+•	Select and execute the desired preprocessing functions

+•	Refer to Theoretical Overview for explanations of each function

+•	Step 9 provides evaluation procedures

+•	Some sample of case studies can help in method selection

+4. Image Sample Results

+A selection of processed images is provided to illustrate different preprocessing outputs.
+Techniques demonstrated include:

+•	Bilateral and classical filtering

+•	Color Multi-Level Thresholding

+•	Edge detection (global and local)

+•	Binary images (global and local thresholding)

+•	Histogram-enhanced images

+•	Shadow removal

+•	Mask generation

+•	Text-label format export (TXT)

+These examples can help researchers identify suitable preprocessing strategies for their own studies.

+5. Installation & Usage

+Clone this repository and install the required dependencies: